vladkyiashko/simple-aur-helper/README.md

 # simple-aur-helper
-simple-aur-helper is a CLI application to simplify the the usage of [Arch User Repository (AUR)](https://aur.archlinux.org/).
+simple-aur-helper is a CLI application made to simplify the the usage of [Arch User Repository (AUR)](https://aur.archlinux.org/).
 It can install/remove/upgrade AUR packages, get dependecies from Arch repository and fetch the necessary PGP keys.
 It has minimum dependencies.

 ## Installation